We may earn affiliate commissions for the recommended products. Learn more.

 5. In the reverse process, you get the response from the target

-As a result, your traffic gets encrypted two times, and the destination website or service sees your second VPN server's IP address.
+As a result, your traffic gets encrypted twice, and the destination website or service sees your second VPN server's IP address.

-Unfortunately, some providers claim to offer Double VPN while, in reality, they don't use double-encryption.
+Unfortunately, some providers claim to offer a double VPN while, in reality, they don't use double encryption.
 Instead, each server decrypts your data, decreasing the level of security as hacking one of the two servers would be enough to intercept the traffic.
 On the bright side, your IP address still remains unknown beyond the first VPN server.

-Is Double VPN safer than a regular VPN connection?
+Is a double VPN safer than a regular VPN connection?

-Double VPN is safer than a regular VPN connection even if the provider doesn't use double-encryption.
+A double VPN is safer than a regular VPN connection even if the provider doesn't use double encryption.
 To start with, your IP address is hidden behind not one but two VPN servers.
-What's more, double-encryption makes any brute-force attack virtually pointless.
+What's more, double encryption makes any brute-force attack virtually pointless.

-Another reason why Double VPN is much safer when compared to a regular VPN connection is the data split.
-When you're connected to one VPN server, it has your IP address and traffic destination.
-With Double VPN, one server has the IP but not your destination while the other has your destination but not the IP.
+Another reason why a double VPN is much safer when compared to a regular VPN connection is the data split.
+When you're connected to one VPN server, it has your IP address and the traffic destination.
+With a double VPN, one server has the IP address but not your destination while the other has your destination but not the IP address.

-In the end, Double VPN is as safe as your VPN is.
+In the end, a double VPN is only as safe as your VPN is.
 It should have a strict no-logs policy; otherwise, there's no reason to use two logging servers when you can use one.
-That's why the best idea is to choose a provider that has been independently-audited or had its policy proven by the court.
+That's why the best idea is to choose a provider that has been independently audited or had its policy proven by the court.

 You should also pick a VPN with RAM-only servers – these simply cannot log your traffic.
 Finally, look for a privacy-friendly jurisdiction, leak protection, and a solid kill switch.

-When old people look back at their lives, rarely do they regret not using Double VPN.
+When people look back at their lives, rarely do they regret not using a double VPN.
 And that's perfectly fine.
-However, there are a few scenarios when this feature comes handy:
+However, there are a few scenarios when this feature comes in handy:

-• Securing public wifi.
-While a regular VPN connection is good for that, Double VPN is even better.
-A public wifi hotspot has weak protection and many users.
+• Securing public Wi-Fi.
+While a regular VPN connection is good for that, a double VPN is even better.
+A public Wi-Fi hotspot has weak protection and many users.
 That's why hackers love them.
 Therefore, encrypting your traffic not once but twice is a good idea.

 • Avoiding surveillance.
 Some governments spy on their citizens.
-You don't want your traffic available to any third-party, and Double VPN helps prevent that.
+You don't want your traffic available to any third party, and a double VPN helps prevent that.
 After all, getting caught visiting blocked sites or downloading illegal content is not at the top of anyone's priority list.

 • Journalism and activism.
 If you write about sensitive topics or take political action to change the status quo, chances are some people or organizations would like to see you fail.
 To shatter their dreams, you should protect yourself, your colleagues, and your sources online.
-Using Double VPN, you get extra security and privacy plus access to blocked web resources.
+Using a double VPN, you get extra security and privacy, as well as access to blocked web resources.

-Generally speaking, Double VPN and VPN over VPN is very similar.
+Generally speaking, a double VPN and VPN over VPN are very similar.
 In both cases, you connect to two VPN servers instead of one.
-The only difference is that Double VPN uses two servers of the same provider, and VPN over VPN, as the name implies, uses one server from each provider.
+The only difference is that a double VPN uses two servers of the same provider, and VPN over VPN, as the name implies, uses one server from each provider.

 However, there are some instances when this small difference can prove to be vital.
 Imagine a VPN service that logs data is raided by law enforcement, demanding user data.
 So when you connect to two servers, all of your data, including the IP address, is up for grabs.

 Enter VPN over VPN.
 In this scenario, the compromised provider has only a piece of your data.
 It can be either your real IP or your destination.
-Separately, they cannot hold anything incriminating against you because, as an old proverb says, IP and traffic go together like love and marriage.
+Separately, they cannot hold anything incriminating against you.

 Running two VPNs at the same time is not a bad idea.
-While it will cost you more, this gives you the power to keep your eggs in really separate baskets.
-That's unless both VPNs are in the same country, which makes it easier for the government or another third-party to snoop on your traffic.
+While it will cost you more, this gives you the power to keep your eggs in separate baskets.
+That's unless both VPNs are in the same country, which makes it easier for the government or another third party to snoop on your traffic.

 There are some problems with using two services for multi-hop, though.
-The providers aren't building their software to work this way, so you might be unable to launch different VPN clients simultaneously.
-I explain this in more detail in the following chapter.
+The providers didn't build their software to work this way, so you might be unable to launch different VPN clients simultaneously.
+I explain this in more detail in the following section.

 If you're lucky, using two VPNs at the same time will mean simply launching one after another.
 The first one will have your real IP address, while the second one will know where your traffic is going.